wangjie212/TSSOS/README.md

 # TSSOS
-TSSOS is a sparse polynomial optimization tool based on block moment-SOS hierarchies.
+TSSOS is a sparse polynomial optimization tool based on the sparsity adapted moment-SOS hierarchies.
 To use TSSOS in Julia, run
 ```Julia
 pkg> add https://github.com/wangjie212/TSSOS
  ```